 Contributed materials and equipment are reflected as contributions in the accompanying financial statements at their estimated fair value at date of receipt.
 Contributed services are reflected in the financial statements at the fair value of the services received.
 Contributions of services are recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-The Organization recognized in-kind contributions for goods and services during the year ended June 30, 2021 totaling \$1,192.
-No in-kind contributions were received for the year ended June 30, 2022.
+The Organization recognized in-kind contributions for goods and services during the years ended June 30, 2020 and 2019 totaling \$8,498 and \$15,140, respectively.